Sunset Boulevard (musical): West End and London revivals

 An eight-week engagement of a minimalist production, in which the actors used musical instruments, ran at the Watermill Theatre in Newbury over the summer of 2008.
-Directed and choreographed by Craig Revel Horwood, the cast featured Kathryn Evans as Norma Desmond and Ben Goddard as Joe Gillis.
+Directed and choreographed by Craig Revel Horwood, the cast featured Kathryn Evans as Norma and Ben Goddard as Joe.
 A West End transfer of the production began on 4 December 2008 prior to an official opening on 15 December at the Comedy Theatre, with Evans and Goddard reprising their roles, and Dave Willetts joining the cast as Max.
 The production received rave reviews.
 The production closed on 30 May 2009.

 Opening on 4 April 2016, English National Opera (ENO) presented a five-week 'semi-staged' production at the London Coliseum.
 Close reprised her role as Norma, making her London theatre debut, along with Michael Xavier as Joe, Siobhan Dillon as Betty and Fred Johanson as Max.
 Michael Linnit and Michael Grade for Gate Ventures PLC worked with ENO to present the show; Johnny Hon was the executive producer.

 A revival opened at the Savoy Theatre in September 2023 for a 16-week limited run.
 Starring Nicole Scherzinger as Norma, the piece was reimagined in a modern and minimalist staging directed by Jamie Lloyd and produced by Lloyd Webber Harrison Musicals.
-Others in the cast were Tom Francis, David Thaxton, and Grace Hodgett Young (making her professional debut) starring as Joe, Max, and Betty, respectively.
+Others in the cast were Tom Francis, David Thaxton, and Grace Hodgett Young (in her professional debut) as Joe, Max, and Betty, respectively.
 Rachel Tucker guest starred as Norma on 12 October 2023, and played on Monday evenings beginning 16 October.
 Changes to the score included cutting two songs and substantial lyric rewrites.
 "Let's Have Lunch" became "Let's Do Lunch", and the "Exit Music" was more substantively incorporated into the show.
 The revival received eleven nominations at the 2024 Laurence Olivier Awards and won seven, the most for any production of the season, including Best Musical Revival, Best Actress and Actor in a Musical for Scherzinger and Francis, and Best Director for Lloyd.
 A cast album, recorded live at the Savoy Theatre, Sunset Blvd: The Album, was released on 25 October 2024.